 This DDU journal article also offers dental professionals the chance to earn an hour of CPD.

 Read the DDU journal at: ddujournal.theddu.com/

-This guidance was correct at publication 30/05/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 30/05/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.